maid0marion/query-nytimes-articles/README.md

 Description
 ===========
-This tool uses the New York Times (NYT) [Arcticle Search API](http://developer.nytimes.com/docs/read/article_search_api) to query their online repository of stories dating from 1981 to present date.
-The tool writes the query output to a CSV in the same directory making it easy make an interactive viz using your platform of choice.
+This tool uses the New York Times (NYT) [Arcticle Search API](http://developer.nytimes.com/docs/read/article_search_api) to query their online repository of article metadata dating from 1981 to present date.
+The tool writes the metadata query output to a CSV in the same directory making it easy make an interactive viz using your platform of choice.

 Setup Requirements
 ==================